What's it all about?

 Myth: You go through a specific ceremony and “become Bar/Bat Mitzvah’ed”.

-Myth: Bar/Bat Mitzvah training consists of at least one year studying to read Hebrew.
+Myth: Training consists of at least one year studying to read Hebrew.

-Myth: The idea that a child becomes an adult at 12/13 is outdated, based on the needs of an agricultural society.
+Myth: The idea that a child becomes an adult at 12/13 is outdated.

 Childhood is a time to learn from others — watching, imitating, seeing what others are doing and copying it for themselves — under the guidance of parents and teachers.